Conures are one of the most popular pet bird species and with good reason!

 In contrast, they are still considered threatened in their native habitat due to deforestation and illegal trade.

-An average blue-crowned conure will live from 15 to 40 years if kept in good health.
+An average blue-crowned conure will live from 15 to 40 years if healthy.

 Despite its frequent occurrence as a pet in North America.
-There has been relatively little scientific study done on it as of yet on these different types of conures.
+There has been relatively little scientific study on these different conures.

 7. Mitred Conure

 With their striking green head, blue body, and pink underbelly.
-Mitered Conures are also known as Red-crowned Parakeets and are one of the different types of conures and parakeets.
+Mitered Conures are also called Red-crowned Parakeets and are one of the different types of conures and parakeets.

 These parrots live for an average of 15 to 20 years, can reach up to 14 inches in length from head to tail, and weigh up to 165 grams.